Misty6423/StormWeaver-SoundActivatedLight/README.md

 # StormWeaver-SoundActivatedLight
-A lamp activated by loud noises
+It is a lamp activated by loud noises and turns off after two seconds (this time can be adjusted in the code) It can be used in various applications such as support of patients with limited mobility